Gnosder/Gaming/Fugue Wrath/_noodling.md

 ### Dragonborn

 ## Classes
 There are 3 Base Classes with each having a number of Advanced Classes associated with it.
 Finally there exist Expert Classes that combine different base classes or seriously altar gameplay.
 Advanced classes can be chosen at level 3 and enhance the base class.
 Expert Classes supplant the base class, essentially "rerolling" a character.
+Both advanced and expert classes must be unlocked through play.

 ### Level Progression